pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 1. Launch Bodyslide.
 1. Choose `(Pumpkin) - TEWOBA - CBBE`, `3BA`, `TAWOBA Remastered` and `unassigned` in the group selection bar.
    1. Choose any outfit in the outfit list in order to enable preset selection.
    1. Choose your preferred body preset.
 I personally use `Horoscope-3BA-CBBE-Pisces` for example.
    1. Click Batch Build.
 Right click on the list and choose Select All.
-Click Build(our 1st run).
+Click Build.
    1. It will pop up a new window to choose between conflicting items.
 Choose CT77 items whenever possible and then physics the next.
 Click Build.
 1. Choose `(Pumpkin) - TEWOBA - CBBE 3BA` and `TAWOBA Remastered [3BA]` in the group selection bar.
    1. Click Batch Build.
 Right click on the list and choose Select All.
-Click Build(our 2nd run).
+Click Build.
-1. (optional) Choose `TNG` in the group selection bar and `TNG Default` in the preset.
-Run Batch Build(our 3rd run).
+1. Choose `TNG` in the group selection bar.
+   1. Choose `TNG Default` in the preset.
+   1. Run Batch Build.

 ## ParallaxGen ([ParallaxGen - Dynamic Mesh Patcher](https://www.nexusmods.com/skyrimspecialedition/mods/120946))